sai0215/OSHAI/README.md

 This is a simple web application which allows the user to filter and analyse a small set of randomly generated university data.
-After downloading the file please go with the below procesdures. make sure you have the proper environment to run it
+After downloading the file please go with the below procesdures.
+Make sure you have the proper environment to run it

 **For running backend**